-Dating can be a challenge at any age, but if you didn't grow up attached to an iPhone but want to start dating again, it can be particularly daunting.
-After all, your early dating experiences were never this technical and definitely didn't include seemingly endless possibilities.
-But if you are going to give it a try, and you definitely should, there are some things to keep in mind.
-"You should know that online dating requires a certain skill set," Carmelia Ray, celebrity matchmaker and online dating expert, says.
+Dating can be a challenge at any age, but if you didn't grow up attached to an iPhone, it can be particularly daunting as your best prospects are probably online.
+But if you are going to give online dating a try, and you definitely should, there are some things to keep in mind.
+"You should know that online dating requires a certain skill set," says Carmelia Ray, celebrity matchmaker and online dating expert.
 "Online dating is a numbers game.
 It's about quantity over quality."

-Ray spoke to MyDomaine about the ways in which someone in this demographic can see success with online dating by describing what should and shouldn't be done when swiping through various sites.
+Ray spoke to MyDomaine about the ways in which people over 40 can see success with online dating by describing what should and shouldn't be done when swiping through various sites.
 By using her tips, including her suggestions for the dating sites to try, Ray is confident that anyone over 40 can find love online.
 All you have to do is get started.

 What are some things those new to online dating in the over-40 demographic should know going in?

 "If you're an older single person considering online dating, it's important you know there are both good and bad people dating online," she says.
 "Older singles dating online might experience disappointment and be overwhelmed if they are expecting to meet a great partner too quickly and too easily.
 They need to be open to rejection and staying positive even when things don't work out the way they want them to."

 "And many singles in this age range are dating after a divorce or a long-term relationship," Ray continues.
 "Before they begin dating seriously, it's important that they've dealt with the pain associated with the breakdown of that previous relationship.
 It can be more challenging to date when you're not emotionally ready to let someone into your life as a romantic partner."

 What should someone have in their dating profile to create the best chance of meeting someone in real life?